aidoskanapyanov/big-mac-index-streamlit/README.md

 ## Deployment

-To deploy this project run:
+Follow these steps to deploy this project to streamlit:
 - Publish this project to your github account 📁
 - Sign up to share.streamlit.io
 - Press the "New app" button and choose your repository 🆕